thenexthub/Codira/docs/StringDesign.rst

 Introduction
 ============

-Like all things Swift, our approach to strings begins with a deep respect for the lessons learned from many languages and libraries, especially Objective-C and Cocoa.
+Like all things Codira, our approach to strings begins with a deep respect for the lessons learned from many languages and libraries, especially Objective-C and Cocoa.